anc5c07/anc5c07-site/_posts/2022-10-02-modelcities.md

 toc_label: "Page Contents"
 toc_icon: "bullseye"
 toc_sticky: true
-last_modified_at: 2023-05-14T04:16:16
+last_modified_at: 2023-05-22T01:34:41
 ---
 <div id="development-map" class="map-container"></div>
 This project is in 5C02.
 {: .notice--warning}

 On May 8th, FEMS indicated to Councilmember Parker that the Model Cities site was no longer being considered for the Engine 26 relocation.
-It's expected that this will be formally and officially announced on the record by FEMS at [the 5/17 ANC 5C meeting](/issues/20230517-5cmeeting/).
-Check the new pages on [Engine 26](/issues/engine26) and the [Paper Street Forest Patch](/issues/paperstreetforestpatch) for further discussion.
+This was formally and officially announced on the record by FEMS at [the 5/17 ANC 5C meeting](/issues/20230517-5cmeeting/), citing issues with the cost-sharing with Department of Aging as well as not wanting a political fight.
+This page will remain for historical context, but check the new pages on [Engine 26](/issues/engine26) and the [Paper Street Forest Patch](/issues/paperstreetforestpatch) for further discussion.
 {: .notice--danger}

 ## tl;dr